offbynull/learn/Bioinformatics/input/input.md

  * hamming_distance(ATCCTC, ATCCAC) = 1
  * hamming_distance(ATCCAC, ATCCAC) = 0

 Given these facts, this algorithm constructs a set of consensus strings by enumerating through all possible k-mers for some k.
 Then, for each consensus string, it scans over each sequence to find the k-mer that minimizes the hamming distance for that consensus string.
-These k-mers are used as the members of a motif matrix.
+These k-mers are used as the member_MOTIFs of a motif matrix.

 Of all the motif matrices built, the one with the lowest score is selected.